How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Research Methodology

-Participants indicated how accurately each statement described them on a five-point Likert scale ranging from Very Inaccurate (1) to Very Accurate (5).
-For example, a statement such as \textit{``I have a vivid imagination"} corresponds to the \textbf{Openness to Experience} trait, while \textit{`` I am always prepared"} relates to \textbf{Conscientiousness} trait.
-Each item contributes to one of the five personality trait, providing a numerical profile that reflects the participant’s dominant personality tendencies.
-The IPIP-NEO-50 was chosen for this study because of its open-source availability, ease of administration with the limited time along with its strong psychometric reliability.
-The instrument is freely available and validated for research use in the IPIP official webpage\footnote{\url{https://ipip.ori.org/New_IPIP-50-item-scale.htm}~(IPIP-NEO 50)}.
-This personality test was delivered online through the Qualtrics platform as part of the main survey, alongside demographic questions to contextualize participants’ profiles.
+Participants indicated how accurately they thought each statement described them on a five-point Likert scale ranging from `very inaccurate' (1) to `very accurate' (5).
+For example, a statement such as \textit{``I have a vivid imagination"} corresponds to the \textbf{Openness to Experience} trait, while \textit{``I am always prepared"} relates to \textbf{Conscientiousness} trait.
+Each item contributes to one of the five personality traits, providing a numerical profile that reflects the dominant personality tendencies of the participant. \emph{IPIP-NEO-50} was chosen for this study because it is openly available\footnote{\url{https://ipip.ori.org/New_IPIP-50-item-scale.htm}} and easy to administer and has strong psychometric reliability.